Local Mode

 Furthermore, often you may be working on-site with limited internet access, so it is required to be able to work offline.

-You can manage Local Mode settings via Experimental Features in the User Settings dialog.
+You can manage Local Mode settings via Experimental Features in the User Settings Dialog.

 Installation

-There is nothing special about installing GearConnect for use with Local Mode or Offline Mode.
+Section titled “Installation”There is nothing special about installing GearConnect for use with Local Mode or Offline Mode.
 Because the app is a PWA (Progressive Web Application), when you first visit the app and open your first project, it will automatically download everything it needs to run the app so that you can use it offline.

 You can optionally install the app to your device for faster access by following the instructions for your preferred browser.
 Chrome instructions can be found here.